theune32/drlnd-tennis/README.md

     make setup

-The basic setup was shared by a colleague:
+The basic setup was shared by a colleague and does the following:
 * create "files" directory
 * Download the unity environment app: "Tennis.app"
 * create a venv based on the "requirements.txt"